 Related posts:

-How to Schedule Shutdown in Ubuntu Linux
+How to Change Shutdown Message in Linux

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.